 Due to the high number applicants to Emory Law, we strongly discourage the submission of supplementary application materials after the initial application has been received by the Office of Admission.
 This includes application addendums and replacement items.
 Please ensure that your application is complete and of the utmost integrity at the time it is submitted.
 The submission of supplementary materials may delay the Admission Committee’s ability to timely review an otherwise complete application.

-We DO NOT give decisions or a decision status over the phone nor via email.
-Again, we will not inform an applicant once a decision has been rendered on their file or when their file is sent for committee review.
-Please wait for the official letter in the mail regarding your decision.
-Most decision letters will be mailed by April 1st.
+We DO NOT give decisions or a decision status over the phone.
+We will not inform an applicant once a decision has been rendered on their file or when their file is sent for committee review.
+Please wait for the official notification regarding your decision.
+Most decision letters will be sent by April 1st.

 No. The committee will NOT review a file until we have ALL APPLICATION MATERIALS including the CAS report, both letters of recommendation, the application fee, and personal statement.
 In addition, all questions on the application must be answered in full.
 Your application must be complete before it will be reviewed by the committee.

 A complete file with the LSAC does not necessarily indicate a complete file with the law school.
 We do not consider a file complete until all information from LSAC has arrived and been placed in your applicant file.
 If you have submitted your application and all materials have been sent to LSAC then there is nothing else that you need to do at this time.
 Once your file is complete within the law school we will send you an email notification.
 Please allow a few weeks for processing.

 Q. Does it matter when or how often I take the LSAT?

 Q. What about letters of recommendation?